Frequently Asked Questions

 Q: Why are some tomatoes so much sweeter than others?

 A: Tomatoes naturally produce sugar.
 Particular varieties of tomatoes produce an elevated level of sugar.
-The ONE SWEET® Tomato was developed to produce an extremely high level of sugar creating an extremely sweet tomato that is full of flavor.
+The ONE SWEET® tomato was developed to produce an extremely high level of sugar creating a very sweet tomato that is full of flavor.

-A: All of our products are started from seed stock that would not be in the classification of genetically modified organisms.
-All of our products are from plant hybrids that reproduce the old-fashioned way – by natural plant breeding without any additives.
+A: SUNSET® products are non-GMO verified.
+Our products are developed the old-fashioned way, by natural plant breeding without any additives.
 We have joined the Non-GMO Project’s Verification Program.
 For a list of the products we have enrolled see www.nongmoproject.org

 Q: Do you use pesticides or herbicides in your greenhouse?